tim-dombrowski/bitcoin-timeseries-project/R Notebook/README.md

 price charts.
 The first approach is to simply compute the log(prices) within the ggplot specifications.
 However, note that the scaling on the y-axis is hard to interpret.
 The second approach will keep the original dollar format with logarithmic scaling.
+Since the second version will be more intuitive, we won’t bother saving these to files.

 ``` r
 ggplot() +